katarzynawozna/project-cpp-2020/README.md

 #### REPORT for 2020-11-03

 - [x] Initialize database
-- [x] Installing MySQL and C++ Connector and learining how to use it
 - [x] Install Qt and try out its possibilites

 #### REPORT for 2020-11-17